jhanvig/pneumonia-detection-gradcam/README.md

 - Preprocessing code for background removal (OpenCV & segmentation-based)
 - Data loaders and augmentation pipelines
-- VGG16 training scripts using Keras
+- VGG16 training scripts using Keras and Resnet50
 - Grad-CAM utility for explanation
 - Detailed notebook comparisons for all 4 cases:
   1. With background, no augmentation